wombelix/dominik-wombacher-cc/content/pages/recruiters_faq_en.rst

 **No**, you already have all information you need.

-My personal website always contains the latest version of my `Resume <{filename}/pages/resume_en.rst>`_, which I keep in sync with my `LinkedIn Profile <https://www.linkedin.com/in/dominik-wombacher/>`_.
+My personal website contains the latest version of my `Resume <{filename}/pages/resume_en.rst>`_, which I keep in sync with my `LinkedIn Profile <https://www.linkedin.com/in/dominik-wombacher/>`_.

-So, feel free to get yourself what you need.

 ----